 When you receive your award letter

-You should ensure that we receive your completed and signed Grant Acceptance Form (Word) within one month of the dated award letter.
+Please make sure we receive your completed and signed Grant Acceptance Form within one month of the dated award letter.

-If this is your first grant from the BHF you will also receive a welcome pack, detailing all the support and opportunities available to you as a BHF-funded researcher.
+Is this your first grant from the BHF?
+You will receive a BHF research grant welcome pack.
+This details all the support and opportunities available to you as a BHF-funded researcher.

 Claims for expenditure

-Invoices must be submitted quarterly in arrears claiming for actual expenditure against the award and include the following information;
+Invoices must be submitted quarterly, in arrears claiming for actual expenditure against the award.
+Include the following information:

 - The grant reference number